ganeshsetty/CarND-Vehicle-Detection/writeup.md

 * Estimate a bounding box for vehicles detected.

 In **P5_vehicle_tracking_solution.ipynb** file, for the above steps, explanation on implementation is provided.
+Code is adapted from classroom lessons and extended with new algorithms for removing false positives,smoothening of bounding boxes around vehicles over frames.

 ## Rubric points